avvvet/kad-dht-boot/README.md

 ## AWS EC2
-when you use aws EC2 and run the application, it will show you the vpc internal ip address, so copy that address but change the ip only with your public ip address and use it in your peer nodes.
+when you use aws EC2 and run the application, it will show you the vpc internal ip address, so copy that address but change the ip only with your public ip address and use it in your peer nodes. also open the port address in your ec2 Inbound rules.
 ```

 ![image](https://user-images.githubusercontent.com/25494022/175945690-53ab8fb3-d2ba-4fba-89f3-5272382e3ddc.png)